 If you have the luck to live in their natural environment, you can collect seed from the flowers once they fade.
 Sow your seed in moist growing medium that’s between 55-65 degrees in temperature.

-Keep the ambient moisture around your plants as they germinate by placing a cover over them.
-If you’re sowing directly into their pots, you can use a plastic bag as a cover.
+Keep the ambient moisture around your prayer plants as they germinate by placing a cover over them.
+If you’re sowing directly into their pots, you can use a clear plastic bag as a cover.
 Starting in seedling trays?
 Use the seedling tray cover to keep the humidity up.

 Much as you would with prayer plant cuttings, you will need to harden off your prayer plants to less-humid conditions.
 As they develop, you can increase the exposure to your normal air over time.
 This allows the prayer plants to adapt at their own pace.